PeterDefnet/Calculate-Distribution-of-Nanoparticle-Spacing-from-an-Image/README.md

 <br>

 The yellow circles show the identified particles.
 The large circles demonstrate that closely packed particles could not be resolved using this method, and are identified as a single unit.
-Considering that there are <20 large circles, and over 1000 particles in the image, we agree that this is acceptable error.
+Considering that there are <20 large circles, and over 1000 particles total, we agreed that this was acceptable error.

 <br>